How Do Circadian Rhythm and the Gut Microbiome Influence Sleep and Energy?

 • next-generation probiotics (Akkermansia, Christensenella, Clostridium butyricum)

-As the Founder of Next-Microbiome, Ali develops advanced synbiotic formulations — including Sleepy-Biome, the melatonin-free sleep probiotic created to restore circadian rhythm, strengthen mucosal immunity, support the oral–gut axis, and improve gut–brain metabolic resilience.
+As the Founder of Next-Microbiome, he develops advanced synbiotic formulations — including Sleepy-Biome, the melatonin-free sleep probiotic designed to restore circadian rhythm, strengthen mucosal immunity, support the oral–gut axis, and improve gut–brain metabolic resilience.

 Related Posts